utcs-scea/user-learned-pager/README.md

 # User Learned Pager

 ## Build Instructions

 Just run `make all`, you may have to enable more pages for mmap with `sysctl` (this should happen automatically in the makefile).

+## Ideas and Advice

+Changing `src/perf/counter.c` will allow you to capture the counts you wanted. using `scripts/perf_type_config.sh` should help you fill in the blanks on your machine.
+THIS IS REQUIRED FOR ANYTHING THAT IS ARCH SPECIFIC.

 ## Examples